ourPLCC/course/README.md

 4         | Typed languages
 5         | Object-oriented languages
 6         | Infix expressions and arrays
+7         | Logic languages
-7         | Continuations, parallelism, exception handling, and concurrency (8)       | Logic languages -- not yet written
+8         | Continuations, parallelism, exception handling, and concurrency

 The ABC language (see the Code directory) is an implementation of ABCDatalog (see http://abcdatalog.seas.harvard.edu/), a Prolog-like language that